PhucNguyenSolver/firebase-project-management/README.md

   - autofocus text-input and submit-button
   - autofocus when open modal
 - [ ] search in vietnamese not working (e.g "Phúc" did not work while "Phuc" work well)
+- [x] enable scroll horizontal when there is many column
 - [ ] exception when online user deleted from their workspace
 - [ ] make these name unique: workspace, column
 - [ ] assignee field should be optional (not required)
 - [ ] I have no idea who is the workspace's admin
 - [ ] I accidentally delete my workspace :(
-- [ ] save user's journey on reload
+- [x] save user's journey on reload
 - [ ] show toast on success
 - [ ] drag & drop